 The identified sample was further analyzed by group of analysts by performing detailed call listening and attributes like call driver, verbal cues and resolution offered were captured.

-After analyzing the sample it was found that 82% students indicated some verbal cues related to withdrawal due to bad service, most of the verbal cues shared by students was ‘personal’ in nature
+After analyzing the sample it was found that 82% students indicated some verbal cues related to withdrawal due to bad service, most of the verbal cues shared by students were ‘personal’ in nature

 Advisor’s approach on hearing a verbal clue from student: